sunguti-albright/requirement-analysis/README.md

 - **Requirement Validation**
   Reviewing the documented requirements with stakeholders to confirm accuracy and completeness.
   *Example:* Holding a review session to ensure everyone agrees on what the system should do. *

+## Types of Requirements.

+### Functional Requirements
+These describe **what** the system should do—the specific features or actions it must support.

+**Examples for the hotel booking project:**
+- Users can search for available hotels by city, check-in, and check-out dates. :contentReference[oaicite:0]{index=0}
+- Users can view hotel details, choose a room, and make a booking. :contentReference[oaicite:1]{index=1}
+- The system handles payments and sends booking confirmations. :contentReference[oaicite:2]{index=2}

+### Non-Functional Requirements
+These outline **how** the system performs—the qualities it must exhibit rather than specific features.

+**Examples for the hotel booking project:**
+- The system should respond quickly—e.g., display search results within 2 seconds. :contentReference[oaicite:3]{index=3}
+- It must be secure and protect user data and payment information. :contentReference[oaicite:4]{index=4}
+- The system should scale to handle many users and maintain reliability even under heavy load. :contentReference[oaicite:5]{index=5}

+---

+By separating requirements into these two types, you ensure your hotel booking system not only works—but works well, quickly, securely, and at scale.